SCENE AND SEQUEL

 NEITHER SCENES NOR SEQUELS

 I define a scene as a passage of writing in which a character attempts to achieve a goal.
-A sequel is a passage of writing in which a character has a reflective response to the resolution of a scene.
-Passages that are neither scenes nor sequels may be divided into four groups based upon their most prominent fiction-writing mode:
+A sequel is a passage of writing in which a character reflects on the resolution of a scene.
+Passages that are neither scenes nor sequels may be divided into four groups, based upon their most prominent fiction-writing mode:

 PASSAGES OF INTERIORITY